redis/docs/content/develop/interact/search-and-query/advanced-concepts/_index.md

 ## Cluster support

-The Redis Query Engine features of Redis Stack are also available for distributed databases that can scale to billions of documents and hundreds of servers.
+The Redis Query Engine features of Redis Community Edition are also available for distributed databases that can scale to billions of documents and hundreds of servers.

 ## Supported platforms
-Redis Stack is developed and tested on Linux and macOS on x86_64 CPUs.
+Redis Community Edition is developed and tested on Linux and macOS on x86_64 CPUs.

 Atom CPUs are not supported.